FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

 *	In the script uncomment and adjust the variable names :code:`dbName` and :code:`AdminDbName` as well as any other variables to your own liking.

-*   Run the script to create both the Vonk database and the Administration API database.
+*   Run the script to create both the Firely Server database and the Administration API database.

 *	From the working directory open :code:`data\02-CreateDBUser.sql`